 During your time in the property, have you carried out a structural alteration, additions or extensions(for example, provision of an extra bath\shower room, toilet, or bedroom)?

-Please describe the changes you made

-a(ii)

-Did you obtain planning permission, building warrant, completion certificate and other consents for this work?

-If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.

-If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them:

-b(i)

-Have you had replacement windows, doors, patio doors or double glazing installed in your property?

-Yes

-b(ii)

-Were the replacements the same shape and type as the ones your replaced?

-Yes

-b(iii)

-Did the work involve any changes to the window or door openings?

-b(iiii)

-Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed)

-Unknown
+No Please describe the changes you made N/A a(ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
+No If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
+If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: N/A b(i) Have you had replacement windows, doors, patio doors or double glazing installed in your property?
+Yes b(ii) Were the replacements the same shape and type as the ones your replaced?
+Yes b(iii) Did the work involve any changes to the window or door openings?
+No b(iiii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed) Double glazed windows with French- style shutters Glazed internal doors.
+Front and back metal doors.